intervention-engine/ie/README.md

 Still to come:

--	Near term: huddle management (scheduling, viewing, progressing)
--	Near term: automated patient selection for huddles
--	Longer term: intervention planning & tracking
--	Longer term: population views and visualizations
+-	Population views and visualizations
+-	SMART-on-FHIR integration

 The ie Repository
 -----------------